awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 + [Working with an impaired volume](#work_volumes_impaired)
 + [Working with the Auto\-Enabled IO volume attribute](#volumeIO)

-For additional monitoring information, see [Amazon CloudWatch Metrics for Amazon EBS](using_cloudwatch_ebs.md) and [Amazon CloudWatch Events for Amazon EBS](ebs-cloud-watch-events.md)\.
+For additional monitoring information, see [Amazon CloudWatch metrics for Amazon EBS](using_cloudwatch_ebs.md) and [Amazon CloudWatch Events for Amazon EBS](ebs-cloud-watch-events.md)\.

 ## EBS volume status checks<a name="monitoring-volume-checks"></a>